Want the perfect workout program?Take Quiz

 Switching your hand placement from a wide grip to a closer one creates a higher muscle activation for the inner chest and triceps.
 The narrow push up is also going to work the shoulders and back.

 Challenging?
 Yes.
 Worth it?
 We’ll let your developed chest and defined triceps speak for themselves.
+And when you pair it with other killer arm exercises, like in this shoulders and arms workout, you'll see crazy good results.
 The palms should be narrower than shoulder-width and almost touching.
 Maintain a plank position, and start to lower down.

 Push-ups aren't just for the chest, shoulders, and triceps.
 Enter: the reverse hand version, which engages the biceps by placing the hands with the fingers facing the feet and the palms outward.
 In addition to the front upper arm muscles, the deltoid major and minor, pectoralis major and minor, and triceps are activated.

 For your hand placement, put your hands wider than the shoulders with palms flat on the floor and fingers pointing toward your feet.
 If you feel any pain, turn the hands a little inward.

 The diamond push-up does a great job of taking the work out of the chest and placing it on the triceps.
 In this triceps-focused push-up version, the hands make the shape of a diamond on the floor.
 The outside triceps head gets the most work (we can thank this guy for that nice-looking horseshoe shape), while the chest and deltoid muscles work to a lesser extent.

 To form the diamond shape, place your index fingers and thumbs so they touch, forming a diamond shape.
 Put your body in a plank position, and begin lowering.